Rated 'Excellent' on Trustpilot

 gut works prebiotic probiotic

-Gut Works® is an advanced formula of clinically studied probiotics and prebiotics for complete gut health, relieving IBS and providing daily support for your digestion, brain and immune health.
+Gut Works® is an advanced formula of clinically studied probiotics and prebiotics for complete gut health, IBS and providing daily support for your digestion, brain and immune health.

 Studies have shown that, in small amounts, red wine is beneficial for the microbiota diversity of the gut, which is believed to be due to the numerous polyphenols in wine which act as fuel for microbes.
 As a result, it seems that drinking red wine occasionally, such as once every two weeks, is enough to improve your gut health.